stream-project/ckanext-streamtheme/README.rst

 ----------------------------------------
-Releasing a New Version of ckanext-TIBtheme
+Releasing a New Version of ckanext-STREAMtheme
 ----------------------------------------

-ckanext-TIBtheme is availabe on PyPI as https://pypi.python.org/pypi/ckanext-TIBtheme.
+ckanext-STREAMtheme is availabe on PyPI as https://pypi.python.org/pypi/ckanext-STREAMtheme.
 To publish a new version to PyPI follow these steps:

 1. Update the version number in the ``setup.py`` file.